sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 **shred**

 Securely erase a file by overwriting it multiple times with random bit patterns before deleting it.
-This command has the same effect as [[miscellaneous-commands#^BLOTOUT|Example 16-61]], but does it in a more thorough and elegant manner.
+This command has the same effect as [[Example 16-61|Example 16-61]], but does it in a more thorough and elegant manner.

 This is one of the GNU _fileutils_.